Joseph-igbi/travel/README.md

 ### App Microservice architecture
 The app microservice structure was as shown below with the arrows representing HTTP requests between the services.
 ![micro-arch]
-1. User provides name which is sent from Service 1 to Service 4.
+1. User provides name which is sent from Main Service (Service 1) to Service 4.
 2. There are 100 countries in the database.
 If the length of the name % 5=0 then Service 2 generates 18 random numbers between 0 and 19 then 2 random numbers between 20-40,...80-100 totalling a list of 26 random numbers. if the length of the name%5= 1 then the 18 random numbers are generated between 20-40 and so on.
-Therefore the lenght of name gives a 70% chance of the country chosed being from a particular area.
+Therefore the length of name gives a 70% chance of the country chosen being from a particular area.
 This list is returned to Service 4.
 3. Service 3 gets the name from Service 4 and chooses a random letter from the name.
-The numerical equivalent of the name (a=1,b=2..) is returned to Service 4
+The numerical equivalent of the letter (a=1,b=2..) is returned to Service 4.
 4. In Service 4 the two random objects generated are combined.
 The random number from Service 3 is used as an Index for the list of numbers from Service 2.
 A number from the list is returned.
 5. This number is used as an Index for the countries in the database.
-This is returned from the database to service 4 6,7,8.
-The country is returned to Service 1 which again using HTTP requests communicates with the google places API to return tourist locations for that country which is displayed to the user.
+This is returned from the database to service 4.
+6. The country is returned to Service 1 which again using HTTP requests communicates with the google places API to return tourist locations for that country which is displayed to the user.

 ### Front End Design